rythos42/ArmadaData/readme.md

 - Add points cost to fleet display "Acclamator II-class Assault Ship (71)"
 - Add "Ranked/Casual" toggle and update API post to send it
 - figure out how to use IntelliJ variables in project to make it easier for others to start working on it
-- auto-fill owner based on who spawned the pieces
-  - add help file doc around this
-  - fill in neither if the person is the same
 - determine first player by where the initiative token is
   - can determine if top or bottom is first player, but with current UI can't pick one of them because I don't have a name!!
   - try to go back to radio button technique? :(